Arthur-Milchior/anki-template-card-type/DOCUMENTATION.md

 to send me your generators so that I can include them in this add-on.

 ### Template
-The templates must satisfy a few basic rules:
+I ensured that the templates follow those basic rules:
 * Compiled or not, the template must be valid HTML.
 * The code written for this add-on must never be shown in anki's card.
 Thus it is written in parameters of HTML tag.